GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 (To filter a grid by Fourier transform use
 `grdfft <grdfft.html>`_.)
-Both programs use an argument **-F**\ :math:`<`\ *type*\ :math:`><`\ *width*\ :math:`>` to specify the type of process and the window’s width (in 1-d) or diameter (in 2-d).
+Both programs use an argument **-F**\ :math:`<`\ *type*\ :math:`><`\ *width*\ :math:`>` to specify the type of process and the window's width (in 1-d) or diameter (in 2-d).
 (In `filter1d <filter1d.html>`_ the width is a length of the time or space ordinate axis, while in
 `grdfilter <grdfilter.html>`_ it is the diameter of a